adarshdec23/PHP-Social-Network-basic-framework/README.md

 NAME: A ADARSH

-1 : Installation instructions:\n
+1 : Installation instructions:<br>
-    -Unzip and place the containing folder in your document root on a PHP enabled server.\n -Import the file - socialNetwork.sql onto your preferred MySQL database.
+    -Unzip and place the containing folder in your document root on a PHP enabled server.<br>
+    -Import the file - socialNetwork.sql onto your preferred MySQL database.
     -[IMPORTANT] Alter the file /[foldername]/include/newCon.php .
 Further instruction are provided in the file itself.
     -[IMPORTANT] On a non-Apache server, delete the files '/[foldername]/.htaccess' and '/[foldername]/include/.htaccess'